-As of December 31, 2012, we had investments with a fair market value of approximately \$2.4 billion in the Investment Funds.
-Our share of the Investment Funds' net profit through our interests in the Investment Funds was \$157 million for the year ended December 31, 2012.
-We may redeem our direct investment in the Investment Funds on a quarterly basis with at least 65 days' notice.
+As of December 31, 2013, we had investments with a fair market value of approximately \$3.7 billion in the Investment Funds.
+We may redeem our direct investment in the Investment Funds upon notice.

 We conduct our activities in a manner so as not to be deemed an investment company under the Investment Company Act of 1940, as amended, or the Investment Company Act.
 Generally, this means that we do not invest or intend to invest in securities as our primary business and that no more than 40% of our total assets will be invested in investment securities as such term is defined in the Investment Company Act.
 In addition, we intend to structure our investments so as to continue to be taxed as a partnership rather than as a corporation under the applicable publicly traded partnership rules of the Internal Revenue Code of 1986, as amended, or the Code.